 18 April 2026 | Presentation and Discussion

-The session opens with research insights from Kazuyuki Nomura on language learning, followed by a cross-disciplinary discussion exploring what language learning reveals about how we see ourselves, relate to others, and make sense of the world.
-Moving beyond practical usefulness, the conversation reflects on language as a way of thinking, connecting, and experiencing life differently.
+The session opened with research insights from Kazuyuki Nomura on language learning, followed by a cross-disciplinary discussion exploring what language learning reveals about how we see ourselves, relate to others, and make sense of the world.
+Moving beyond practical usefulness, the conversation reflected on language as a way of thinking, connecting, and experiencing life differently.

 7 March 2026 | Presentation and Discussion